sadsappyabhi/mocalabs/content/posts/2025/small_songs-hey/small_songs-hey.md

 > Do you want to throw rocks with me?

 *Yes, yes I very much do!
-Especially if we can explore some train tracks at the same time!*

 > Let's go outside!